Elara6331/distrohop/README.md

 ---

 **DistroHop** is a tool that helps you compare Linux packages across different distributions.
 It lets you search for a package from one distro in another's repositories or look for a specific item you need.
+You can try it out at [hop.lure.sh](https://hop.lure.sh/)

 ## How does it work?